 “Without a doubt, being a part of D.A.D.S. has challenged me to be a better and more involved father and husband, as well as a stronger advocate for my daughter with Down syndrome.
 Many of the D.A.D.S. members are some of the best friends I have ever had.”

-Down Syndrome Indiana’s DSI D.A.D.S. was the first of over 50 chapters and D.A.D.S. is our gift the greater Ds community.DSI helped launch D.A.D.S.
+Down Syndrome Indiana’s DSI D.A.D.S. was the first of over 50 chapters and D.A.D.S. is our gift to the greater Ds community.DSI helped launch D.A.D.S.
 National, who helps other Down syndrome organizations start D.A.D.S. as a committee or community group.
 To find out more about the work of D.A.D.S.
-National, please visit, www.dadsnational.org
+National, please visit, www.dadsnational.org.

 - To create a network of fathers willing to develop a program based on the needs of the men involved;